Grandkojo/task-management-system-amalitech/README.md

 #### Status Reports

-- The **Status Reports** option generates a simple report that summarises project progress using task completion data.
+- The **Status Reports** option generates a report that summarises project progress using task completion data (total tasks, completed tasks, and per-project completion).
-- Reports are currently generated in memory and shown in the console.
+- Reports are currently generated in memory and shown in the console using stream-based aggregations.

 ### Object-Oriented Design